qatrackplus/qatrackplus/docs/admin/qa/categories.rst

 ===============

 It can be useful to separate tests into different categories.
-For example, if you have a :term:`Test List` for morning QA on a machine that consists of both dosimetry and safety tests, and occasionally wish to perform only the dosimetry tests, having the tests in separate categories allows you to easily perform a :ref:`subset of the tests from a test list <qa_perform_subset>`.
+For example, if you have a :term:`Test List` for morning QC on a machine that consists of both dosimetry and safety tests, and occasionally wish to perform only the dosimetry tests, having the tests in separate categories allows you to easily perform a :ref:`subset of the tests from a test list <qa_perform_subset>`.